HenrikSamuelsson/c-coding-standard/year-2023-version/rule-011/rule-011.md

-# Structure and Union Comparison
+# Rule 11 - Structure and Union Comparison

 `memcmp` shall not be used to compare structures and unions.